oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     9ea4c8200113d49d26505da0e02e2f49055dc078d1ad7a419b32e291c7afebbb84badfbd46dec42883bea0b2a1fa697c
 ```

-The filename representation (`filename`) of type `string` with one or more characters contains the name of the file which is identified by the hash values.
+The filename representation (`filename`) of value type `string` with one or more characters contains the name of the file which is identified by the hash values.

 *Examples 13:*